AlvisOu/Blockchain_Project/DESIGN.md

     block.

-FORKING:
-For forking, we will address simultaneous blocks on the network level.
-If, say, there are two chains, and a fork occurs creating blocks A and B, the chains will individually just accept whatever block comes first, since both blocks will have the same height and thus have no priority over the other.
-This creates a scenario where chain 1 may lead with block A, while chain 2 leads with block B. At this point, it is a matter of which block will be mined next.
-If A's block is mined next, chain 1 will simply append it, while chain 2 will detect that this new block is not only inconsistent with its own chain but that it also has a longer height.
-In this case, chain 2 will reach out to other peers to find the peer with the matching block.
-When found, it will simply replace its own chain with this new longest chain.
-Additionally, the mempool will also be sent over along with the chain so that the receiving peer is in sync with the sending one.

 CONNECTING/DISCONNECTING:
 Our current protocol allows for connecting and disconnecting mid session.
 In other words, if users A and B joins, makes some transactions, and user